Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 If you prefer, you can measure knee flexion in sitting, as long as your leg can move freely.
 It works best to sit on a high chair or the edge of a table.
 Line up the goniometer as described above and then bend your knee as much as you can

-If you don’t have a goniometer, you can still assess your ROM.
+If you don’t have a goniometer, you can still assess your knee ROM.
 This can be really helpful for seeing what progress you are making with your rehab after a knee injury.
 It won’t be as accurate as using a goniometer, but it does give you somewhere to start.

-If you are wanting to guestimate the range of movement at your knee, try this
+If you are wanting to "guestimate" the range of movement at your knee, try this:

 This doesn’t give you an actual measurement of flexion, but it does give you a measurement to compare with when monitoring you progress when trying to improve knee flexion.